MissVeronica/um-oxygen-email-templates/README.md

-# UM Oxygen Builder Email and Profile Templates
+# UM Oxygen Builder Custom Email and Profile Templates
-Extension to Ultimate Member for integration of UM email and profile templates with Oxygen Builder or any other User selectable folder path.
+Extension to Ultimate Member for integration of custom UM email and profile templates with Oxygen Builder or any other User selectable folder path.

 ## Solution
 Oxygen Builder is not a WP Theme therefor can't UM template structure be used and this plugin is using a fake "Theme" for saving UM email templates.